Gao Yuanyuan: Career

 top prize at the 2009 San Sebastian Film Festival.

 In 2010, Gao starred alongside Korean actor Jung Woo-sung in the romantic film A Season of Good Rain directed by Hur Jin-ho, as well as the omnibus romance drama film Driverless.
 The following year, she starred in Johnnie To's romantic comedy Don't Go Breaking My Heart alongside Daniel Wu.

 In 2012, Gao starred in Chen Kaige's Caught in the Web where she plays a young woman who commits suicide after she becomes embroiled in a social media controversy.
 The film was especially popular among young viewers, drawing more than six million viewers and praise from critics.

-Gao returned to television in 2013 with the television series Let's Get Married, playing a "leftover" unmarried woman who gets entangled with a man who has a phobia of marriage.
+Gao returned to television in 2013 with the television series We Get Married, playing a "leftover" (Sheng nü) unmarried woman who gets entangled with a man who has a phobia of marriage.
 The series was a commercial hit, and was the highest rated drama of 2013.
 For her performance, Gao won the Best Actress Award at the 18th Beijing Chunyan Awards.
 Gao reprised her role in the film adaptation of the drama.

 Gao then starred alongside Nicholas Tse in the romantic film But Always (2014).
 She won the Best Foreign Actress Award at the 52nd Grand Bell Awards.

 In 2017, Gao ranked 86th on Forbes China Celebrity 100 list.

 After a two-year hiatus, Gao confirmed her return to the screen with Juno Mak's gangster epic Sons of the Neon Night.